 It still hurt.
 Too much.

 I knew that Joshua was safe in Heaven, in the presence of an Almighty God.
-I knew that with everything that was in me, I also knew that he was whole.
-He had no pain.
-He was perfect in every way.
-I had peace in that knowledge and yet I missed him, and yet I still felt unsettled.
-I missed him.
-So.
-Much.
+I knew that with everything in me, and I also knew that he was whole.
+He had no pain and was perfect in every way.
+I had peace in that knowledge and yet I missed him so incredibly much.
+I still felt unsettled.
+At times, the hurt was too much.

 Then more peace came.

 And I knew.
 I just knew God has our Joshua Caleb exactly where he is supposed to be.
 His mission on Earth had been completed.
 I didn’t know what that was, at the time.
-But I knew that what Satan intended to kill, steal, and destroy, that God would use for my … whatever that meant.
-Time would tell.
+But I simply KNEW that what Satan intended to kill, steal, and destroy, that God would use for His Glory and my good … whatever that meant.
+I trusted and hoped that eventually, time would show me meaning in such a seemingly cruel and devastating twist of fate.

 I continued to have peace after that day.
 When I say peace, I don’t mean that I didn’t continue to grieve the loss of my son.
 I did.
 I still missed him daily.
 Even now.
-I still wondered what kind of boy he would be.
-I wondered what kind of man he would have grown to become.
+It’s been 25 years!
+I still wonder at times, what kind of boy he would have been.
+I also wondered what kind of man he would have grown to become.
 I still had all the wonders.
 But then there was my faith.
-And with every experience, my faith grew.
+And with every experience, and as time passed …

 Just a little something to ponder …